 - Use data.

-o In its RFP, Amazon lays out the history of what its headquarters did for the city of Seattle in numbers, even showing annual hotel nights consumed by “visiting Amazonians and guests.”
-From there, it gives the data it needs for its building sites and then asks cities to respond to eight “KEY PREFERENCES AND DECISION DRIVERS.”
+o In its RFP, Amazon laid out the history of what its headquarters did for the city of Seattle in numbers, even showing annual hotel nights consumed by “visiting Amazonians and guests.”
+From there, it gave the data it needed for its building sites and then asked cities to respond to eight “KEY PREFERENCES AND DECISION DRIVERS.”
 Convention planners would do well to have a similar insistence on objective criteria used to determine the best location for their event and take corrective action if it’s missing.
 (See the six factors we used in determining our convention city rankings for 2018.)
-In Amazon’s case, you can bet that winning bids used a lot of available data to support their answers, so much so that professional site selectors have taken to betting on who the winner will be.
-It’s almost possible to predict, except that Amazon has not revealed the weight it’s giving to each factor for its second headquarters, so when crunching the numbers, we just don’t know.
-Does Pittsburgh’s access to tech talent from its major universities make up for its lack of direct flights to some major cities – one of the factors that kept Pittsburgh from entering our top 25 convention cities list?
+In Amazon’s case, you can bet that winning bids used a lot of available data to support their answers, so much so that professional site selector took to using probabilities to bet on who the winner would be.
+Amazon never revealed the weight it would give to each factor for its second headquarters, so all along, no one knew and for much of the year, it seemed like a horse race.
+Would Pittsburgh’s access to tech talent from its major universities make up for its lack of direct flights to some major cities – one of the factors that kept Pittsburgh from entering our top 25 convention cities list?

 - Base your site selection decision on the city’s MSA, not the city itself

-o Another interesting twist in Amazon’s RFP is that it’s asking responding destinations to use numbers for its MSA.
+o Another interesting twist in Amazon’s RFP was that it asked responding destinations to use numbers for its MSA.
 When convention planners do the same, a destination like Providence, RI looks a lot more attractive for larger groups as the downtown may not be able to handle thousands of room nights, but that changes when you consider its MSA.
 This is one of the six factors that put Providence in our “best 25” list for 2018 for mid-sized conventions.